Last updated: 13 August 11.10am

 After careful consideration, the University has taken the difficult decision to cancel graduation ceremonies planned for 22 to 26 June 2020.

-If you are eligible to graduate this June, you can still receive your degree certificate this summer.
+If you are eligible to graduate this summer, you can still receive your degree certificate.
 Please consider the following options carefully, and discuss them with your family if you wish.

-- Option 1 Graduate in absentia and participate in a future ceremony: You will graduate in absentia, receive your degree certificate and HEAR documents to the address you provide on the application form, and opt in to attend a future graduation ceremony (within the next three years).
+- Option 1 Graduate in absentia and participate in a future ceremony: You will graduate in absentia, receive your degree certificate and HEAR documents to the address you provide on the application form, and opt in to attend a future graduation ceremony This will be either the rescheduled Class of 2020 session in June 2021 or any session within the next three years.
 If you choose this option, you will have graduated and you will be invited to participate in a future ceremony.

 - Option 2 Graduate in absentia with no future ceremony date: You will graduate in absentia, receive your degree certificate and HEAR documents to the address you provide on the application form, and opt out of attending a future graduation ceremony.
 If you choose this option, you will have graduated and you will not be invited to participate in a future ceremony.

 - Option 3 Defer your graduation to a future date: You will not graduate this year and you will not receive your degree certificate and HEAR documents this semester.
-If you choose this option, you will not have graduated, and you will be invited to graduate at a future ceremony (within the next three years).
+If you choose this option, you will not have graduated, and you will be invited to graduate at a future ceremony.
+This will be either the rescheduled Class of 2020 session in June 2021 or any session within the next three years.

 Travel, study abroad, and visas